 Set a short term goal: I mentioned starting with 1 month in a previous post, and I think its an interesting experiment especially if the idea of quitting forever scares the crap out of you.
 One month is long enough to feel the effects of detox, but not so long that it might trigger a fear of failure.
 I always wanted to stop, but in the early days I was positive that quitting forever was impossible.
 Only after I had a few weeks dry under my belt, could I see a future for myself without booze.

 Thanks for reading this post.
-Check out the first post, and the About Page for more info on what this is all about.
+Check out the first post.
 My advice and anecdotes are to be taken as entertainment and for inspirational purposes (definition: I am NOT a doctor or addictions professional).
 If you think you have a serious drinking problem please visit a doctor.
 If you’re worried about telling a family doctor, you can always try a walk-in clinic or try this resource for help with substance abuse in Canada.